groundwater/rude/README.md

 Rude tracks your assets in a single inventory file that is lean, and easy to track using Git.

+## How it Works

+Rude creates and manages a local file called your **manifest**.
+The manifest is a list of all your asset names, and their SHA-1 hash.
+Your program can ask the Rude module for an asset by name, rude consults the manifest to lookup the assets hash, then returns a fully-qualified URL pointing to the matching asset.

+When running in development,
+Rude will store and retreive assets from a local CouchDB database.
+When your application is ready for production,
+Rude can upload your entire set of assets to S3, or another web server.

+Rude switches where it retreives assets from by consulting the environment variable `RUDE_PREFIX`.
+When running locally, this is set to `http://localhost:5984`, your local CouchDB instance.

 ## Command Line Usage

 > **Status** Alpha